gnachman/iterm2-website/source/_includes/3.4/documentation-preferences-appearance.md

 #### Dimming affects only text, not background
 When a window or pane is dimmed, this option controls whether the background color is dimmed or only the text colors.

-#### Show proxy icon in window title bar
-When enabled, an icon representing the current directory is added to the window's title bar.
-You can drag it.